Darnxd/Universal-Topic-Prompt/README.md

 ##  Support
 If this prompt saved you time or helped you learn something — consider giving the repo a star ⭐.
 It helps others discover it and join the learning community.

+**Built with prompt engineering by Gautam.
+Tested on Claude, ChatGPT, and Gemini.**